WilfredoIvanhoe/momo-discord/README.md

 ---

 ## Hosting Momo for yourself
 * If you want to host your own instance of the bot, feel free to take a look at the Releases tab and download the package.
-* In addition to downloading the package, edit the `Bot.properties` file under the `resources` folder as you see fit.
-The configuration you need to fill out are highlighted in the file - mostly API keys you can get for free for certain Bot functions.
+Fill out the configuration in the `resources/Bot.properties` file, then run `java -jar momo-x.x.x.jar` where `x.x.x` is the current version.
 * To obtain a bot token from Discord, head on over to the [Discord Developers](https://discordapp.com/developers/applications/me) page.
 From there, you can create an Application, then convert it to a Bot account.
 Then, click to show the bot token, which you can copy and paste into `Bot.properties`
 * Hosting Momo for yourself nets you some benefits.
 Music functionality, though dependent on your internet speeds, will be better for single servers than a larger cluster.
 You can also change its username, avatar, and game status to whatever you see fit!